 As previously described herein, the District is a Basic Aid District and as such, its revenues are not dependent on average daily attendance.
-As a Basic Aid District, the District estimates that it receives approximately \$ million over of what it would have been entitled to under the LCFF.
+As a Basic Aid District, the District estimates that it receives approximately \$37 million over of what it would have been entitled to under the LCFF.

 Unduplicated Count.
-The District's unduplicated pupil count for fiscal year 2019-20 is approximately [20]%, which means that if the District were funded under the LCFF, supplemental funding would be based on such percentage, and the District would not qualify for concentration grant funding under LCFF.
+The District's unduplicated pupil count is generally approximately 15%.
+If the District were funded under the LCFF, supplemental funding would be based on such percentage, and the District would not qualify for concentration grant funding under LCFF.

 Possible Impacts of COVID-19.
 As described herein, the short-term and long-term impact of COVID-19 on the District's attendance, revenues and local property values cannot be predicted.
 The Bonds described in this Official Statement are secured by ad valorem property taxes, and not the District's general fund.
-See "SECURITY FOR THE BONDS - Ad Valorem Taxes - Disclosure Relating to COVID-19."
+See "SECURITY FOR THE BONDS - Ad Valorem Taxes - Disclosure Regarding COVID-19 Pandemic."
 Revenue Sources